harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ebs-loss-by-id.md

 ---

 ## Introduction
-- It causes chaos to disrupt state of EBS volume by detaching it from the node/EC2 instance for a certain chaos duration using volume id.
+- This fault disrupts the state of an EBS volume by detaching it from a Kubernetes node or EC2 instance for a certain duration using its volume ID.
-- In case of EBS persistent volumes, the volumes can get self-attached and the re-attachment step is skipped.
+- In case of EBS persistent volumes, they can get self-attached and the re-attachment step is skipped.
-Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod.
+- It tests the deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod.

 :::tip Fault execution flow chart
 ![EBS Loss By ID](./static/images/ebs-loss.png)